 Springwater and the other PMG-as members might have formed in a more chemically heterogeneous mantle region than normal PMG members, though overall compositional and isotopic similarities still suggest a common parent body for all.
 It has been proposed that main-group pallasites could represent melt residues of the IIIAB iron parent body.
 However, due to the significantly slower cooling experienced by main-group pallasites compared to IIIAB irons, as well as the younger ages determined for main-group pallasites, a common parent body is not considered plausible by some (E. Scott, 2007).
 Moreover, pallasites have a much younger range of CRE ages than the IIIAB irons (Huber et al., 2011), although this may be explained by the higher space endurance of the irons.

 Formation scenarios and classification schemes for the main-group pallasites can be found on the Imilac page.
-In the photo below is a large etched slice of Springwater exhibiting the typical distribution of silicate and metal, shown courtesy of Sergey Vasiliev.
+Shown above is a 3.5 g specimen of Springwater purchased from M. Killgore in 1995, and that below is a large etched slice of Springwater exhibiting the typical distribution of silicate and metal, shown courtesy of Sergey Vasiliev.